tetrascience/ts-logger/README.md

 // add your own log types
 logger.extendTypes(extraTypes);

-// use one of the native types logger.info({
+// use one of the common log types logger.info({
     type: logger.types.WORKER_CRASH
     process_id: '897214'